oaklandrobotics/docs/src/projects/igvc-2024/electrical/index.md

 Some of the main changes from previous designs that are included on Horizon are as follows
 - Custom Control Board - *PCB built and assembled by members to control basic functions within the robot*
 - NVIDIA Jetson Orin Nano - *In place of a laptop, the Jetson Orin Nano is used for vision processing and movement commands*
-- Brushless DC Motors & ODrive S1 Motor Controlers - *The team moved to brushless motors as they were more efficient and have a longer lifespan than brushed motors*
+- Brushless DC Motors & ODrive S1 Motor Controlers - *The team moved to brushless motors as they were more efficient and have a longer lifespan than brushed motors.
+This change brought in the use of a new motor controller in the ODrive S1.*

 - Something else
+[comment]: <> (Add something here)
 - Something else

-[comment]: <> (Add something here)
 [comment]: <> (Add something here)